elastic/apm/specs/agents/log-onboarding.md

 For some agents, additional options makes sense.
 For example, the Java agent also accepts the values `shade` and `replace`.

-When this option is set to `on`, the agent should format all logs from the app as ECS-compatible json, as shown in the [spec](https://github.com/elastic/ecs-logging/blob/master/spec/spec.json).
+When this option is set to `override`, the agent should format all logs from the app as ECS-compatible json, as shown in the [spec](https://github.com/elastic/ecs-logging/blob/master/spec/spec.json).